amperity/ken/README.md

 - `true`: The span and its children will be kept.
 This decision overrides sampling logic in child spans.

-Note that the keep key can be set directly; for example, if you encounter an error and want to ensure that a span and its (subsequent) children are recorded, you can use `annotate` to set `keep?` to true.
+The `::trace/keep?` key can also be set directly; for example, if you encounter an error and want to ensure that a span and its (subsequent) children are recorded, you can use `annotate` to set the flag to true.

 For additional reading on sampling best practices, see [Honeycomb's article](https://docs.honeycomb.io/working-with-your-data/best-practices/sampling/) on the topic.

+**NOTE:** events which have been "sampled away" are still reported to tap subscribers!
+It is up to the individual subscribed functions to decide to drop the events or not.

 ## Integrations